lightstreams-network/lightchain/README.md

 ## About Lightstreams

-We are currently working hard to release the **Lightstream main network** which aims to provide a fast, privacy-enabled, content-sharing blockchain.
+We are currently working hard to release the **Lightstreams main network** which aims to provide a fast, privacy-enabled, content-sharing blockchain.
 Stay tuned about our project's progress by reading [the lightstreams blog](https://medium.com/lightstreams) or by checking out the [Lightstreams' website](https://www.lightstreams.network).

 ## Documentation